turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ### **Fund your account**

-We need funds in C-Chain address, as smart contracts are deployed on C-Chain i.e. contract-Chain.
+We need funds in our C-Chain address, as smart contracts are deployed on C-Chain i.e. Contract-Chain.
 This address can easily be found on the [Avalanche Wallet](https://wallet.avax.network) dashboard.
-Avalanche network has 3 chains viz.
-X-Chain, P-Chain and C-Chain.
+Avalanche network has 3 chains: X-Chain, P-Chain and C-Chain.
 The address of all these chains can be found by switching tabs at the bottom of the division, where there is a QR code.
 So, switch to C-Chain, and copy the address.
 Now fund your account using the faucet link [here](https://faucet.avax-test.network/) and paste your C-Chain address in the input field.
 Refer to the below image, to identify the address section.

 ![](https://imgur.com/N0YQq1L.png)